runagent-dev/runagent/README.md

 ## 🧠 Action Memory System (Coming Soon)

-RunAgent is introducing **Action Memory** - a revolutionary approach to agent reliability that focuses on *how to remember* rather than *what to remember*.
+Building on our Persistent Memory foundation, RunAgent is introducing **Action Memory** - an advanced approach to agent reliability that focuses on *how to remember* rather than *what to remember*.

 ### How It Will Work